 197. METHODS OF TEACHING ENGLISH IN THE SECONDARY SCHOOL.
 Content, organization, methods and techniques of teaching English and related subjects in the secondary school.
-Two credits, winter.
+Observation, demonstration, and class presentation are required of the students as a part of this course.
+Three credits; winter.